actions/importer-labs/bamboo/3-dry-run.md

 You will be performing a dry run against a single Bamboo pipeline.
 Answer the following questions before running this command:

-1. What is the planslug of the pipeline you want to convert?
+1. What is the plan slug of the pipeline you want to convert?

     - __MARS-ROCKET__